If you had asked me when I was 17 years old if I would be a self-employed fitness coach at 50, I would have scoffed, but here I am.

 Education, background, sport

-AAAI/ISMA - NASM PES - ISSA Strength and Conditioning - Pn1 Certified - ISSA Sports Nutrition - Pn2 in progress
+✱ AAAI/ISMA - ISSA Strength and Conditioning - Pn1 Certified - ISSA Sports Nutrition - Pn2 in progress

 • 2nd place Masters Physique NPC Battle of Champions 2021